agnedil/Portfolio-Archive/03-Cloud-Technologies-Projects/33-Cloud-Technologies-Hadoop-MapReduce/README.md

 # Hadoop MapReduce

-Processing large datasets of article titles and links (see folder 'dataset') to get top titles and top popular links using the MapReduce algorithm in a docker container image
+Processing large datasets of article titles and links (see folder 'dataset') to get top popular titles and top popular links using the MapReduce algorithm in a docker container image